 If the AMF receives the SON Configuration Transfer IE, it shall transparently transfer the SON Configuration Transfer IE towards the NG-RAN node indicated in the Target RAN Node ID IE which is included in the SON Configuration Transfer IE.

 If the AMF receives the EN-DC SON Configuration Transfer IE, it shall transparently transfer the EN-DC SON Configuration Transfer IE towards an MME serving the eNB indicated in the Target eNB-ID IE which is included in the EN-DC SON Configuration Transfer IE.

+If the AMF receives the Inter-system SON Configuration Transfer IE, it shall transparently transfer the Inter-system SON Configuration Transfer IE towards an MME serving the eNB indicated in the Target eNB-ID IE which is included in the Inter-system SON Configuration Transfer IE.

 8.8.1.3 Abnormal Conditions